SebJana/amberg-waste-collection/backend/README.md

    * If the OCR returns unexpected or unusable results, the pipeline will stop with an assertion error.
    * Manual review/fixing of problematic rows is required.

+   **Note:** If a new street zone mapping with different or new streets is available, place the updated PDF in `resources/street_zones_mapping/` and run the street mapping extraction script to update `streets-zones-mapping.json`.

 4. **Start API**: